LA-IN25/ROMA-GLM/README.md

 ---

-## 🎯 What is ROMA?
+## 🎯 What is ROMA-GLM?

 <div align="center">
     <img src="./assets/roma_run.gif" alt="alt text" width="80%"/>
 </div>
 <br>

-**ROMA** is a **meta-agent framework** that uses recursive hierarchical structures to solve complex problems.
-By breaking down tasks into parallelizable components, ROMA enables agents to tackle sophisticated reasoning challenges while maintaining transparency that makes context-engineering and iteration straightforward.
-The framework offers **parallel problem solving** where agents work simultaneously on different parts of complex tasks, **transparent development** with a clear structure for easy debugging, and **proven performance** demonstrated through our search agent's strong benchmark results.
+**ROMA-GLM** is a **meta-agent framework** that uses recursive hierarchical structures to solve complex problems with enhanced GLM model integration and Z.AI web search capabilities.
+By breaking down tasks into parallelizable components, ROMA-GLM enables agents to tackle sophisticated reasoning challenges while maintaining transparency that makes context-engineering and iteration straightforward.
+The framework offers **parallel problem solving** where agents work simultaneously on different parts of complex tasks, **transparent development** with a clear structure for easy debugging, **GLM model optimization** for Chinese and multilingual tasks, and **real-time web search** through Z.AI integration.
 We've shown the framework's effectiveness, but this is just the beginning.
-As an **open-source and extensible** platform, ROMA is designed for community-driven development, allowing you to build and customize agents for your specific needs while benefiting from the collective improvements of the community.
+As an **open-source and extensible** platform, ROMA-GLM is designed for community-driven development, allowing you to build and customize agents for your specific needs while benefiting from the collective improvements of the community.

 ## 🏗️ How It Works

-**ROMA** framework processes tasks through a recursive **plan–execute loop**:
+**ROMA-GLM** framework processes tasks through a recursive **plan–execute loop**:

 ```python
 def solve(task):